MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 - 1-3 servers to run HGS.
   These servers should be carefully protected since they control which machines can run your SQL Server instances using Always Encrypted with secure enclaves.
-  It is recommended that different admins manage the HGS cluster and that you run the HGS on physical hardware isolated from the rest of your infrastructure, or in separate virtualization fabrics or Azure subscriptions.
+  It is recommended that different administrators manage the HGS cluster and that you run the HGS on physical hardware isolated from the rest of your infrastructure, or in separate virtualization fabrics or Azure subscriptions.

   - Windows Server 2019 Standard or Datacenter edition
   - 2 CPUs